Computational methods for large-scale inverse problems: a survey on hybrid projection methods

 The main computational cost of each iteration of the GKB process is one matrix-vector multiplication with $\bfA$ and one with $\bfA\t$.
-Breakdown in the GKB algorithm would occur when $\beta_{i+1}=0$ or $\alpha_{i+1}=0$ but, similarly to the Arnoldi process, we will assume that breakdowns do not happen.
+Breakdown in the GKB algorithm would occur when $\beta_{j+1}=0$ or $\alpha_{j+1}=0$ but, similarly to the Arnoldi process, we will assume that breakdowns do not happen.
 A potential concern with the GKB process is loss of orthogonality in the vectors of $\bfU_{k+1}$ and $\bfV_k$, for which it may be necessary to use a reorthogonalization strategy to preserve convergence of the singular values.
 Indeed, it has been shown that reorthogonalization of only one set of vectors is necessary \cite{simon2000low,barlow2013reorthogonalization}; more details are provided in \cref{sec:theory}.

-As mentioned above, the Golub-Kahan decomposition \cref{eq:GKB} is related to the symmetric Lanczos decomposition.
+As mentioned above, GKB \cref{eq:GKB} is related to the symmetric Lanczos decomposition.
 Notice that, multiplying the first equation in \cref{eq:GKB} from the left by $\bfA\t$, and using the second equation in \cref{eq:GKB}, we obtain

-The above chain of inequalities is essentially the symmetric Lanczos algorithm applied to $\bfA\t \bfA$ and $\bfA\t \bfb$, generating an orthonormal basis for $\calK_{k+1}(\bfA\t \bfA,\bfA\t \bfb)$.
+The above chain of equalities is the symmetric Lanczos algorithm applied to $\bfA\t \bfA$ and $\bfA\t \bfb$, generating an orthonormal basis for $\calK_{k+1}(\bfA\t \bfA,\bfA\t \bfb)$.
 Similarly, multiplying the second equation in \cref{eq:GKB} (written in terms of $\bfU_k$) on the left by $\bfA$, and using the first equation in \cref{eq:GKB}, we obtain